ircv3/ircv3-specifications/extensions/multiline.md

 * Clients MUST NOT send blank lines with the `draft/multiline-concat` tag.
 * Clients MUST NOT send messages consisting entirely of blank lines.

-Clients MUST NOT send messages other than PRIVMSG while a multiline batch is open.
+Once the client has opened a multiline batch, it MUST NOT send any messages that are not part of the batch, i.e. it may only send PRIVMSG or NOTICE with the appropriate `batch` tag, or the closing `BATCH` command.

 ### Fallback